wur-bioinformatics/introduction-to-bioinformatics/week5.md

 Experimental methods to detect proteins.
 Top: high-throughput, bottom: low-throughput.
 Credits: modified from {cite}`experimental_protein_methods_2006`.
 :::
+%#% Figure experimental_protein_methods is under copyright by Springer Nature.
+Unable to use this image for free.
 Next to protein levels, we are also interested in what proteins do in the
 cell: their functions and interactions.
 Many protocols and analyses have been developed for this, with most focusing on protein-protein, protein-DNA